Private, In-Home Tutoring in Brent, Florida

-SchoolTutoring Academy’s tutoring programs for Brent students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brent, Florida students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Escambia County School District adequately prepares students for college and the workforce, in addition to enhancing the acquisition of important skills, such as critical thinking.
 Students are required to take social studies, science, physical education, and language arts classes that will assist in the development of these skills.
 They are also encouraged to take elective courses that strive to expand their awareness of the world around them.